mason-chase/ai-llm-nlp/README.md

 ## Objective

 Develop a conversational language model (LLM) tailored for a business environment, focusing on providing general support, managing new account openings, blocking credit cards, and advising on investments, loans, and insurance.
-The model will be trained using a combination of supervised and unsupervised learning methods, with business documents serving as the foundation for unsupervised training, and a curated Q&A list for supervised training.
-The agent is able to query in live through `live-datasource.json` file and provide answers to customer questions.
+The model will be trained using knowledge base and conversations as unsupervised learning methods.
+The digital agent can query live through `live-datasource.json` file and provide answers to customer questions.

 ## Bonus